Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Non-Gaussian errors

 For the spatial setting with maximin ordering of Section \ref{sec:spatial}, we can again find a sparse parameterization in terms of hyperparameters $\bftheta = (\theta_{\sigma,1},\theta_{\sigma,2},\theta_{d,1},\theta_{d,2},\theta_\gamma,\theta_q,\theta_{\zeta,1},\theta_{\zeta,2},\theta_{\eta,1},\theta_{\eta,2})$.
 We parameterize the $\alpha_i$, $\beta_i$, $C_i$ in terms of the first six hyperparameters as in Sections \ref{sec:prior_s}--\ref{sec:prior_f}.
 For the concentration parameter $\zeta_i = e^{\theta_{\zeta,1}}\ell_i^{\theta_{\zeta,2}}$, we allow increasing shrinkage toward Gaussianity for increasing $i$.
 We similarly set $\eta_i = e^{\theta_{\eta,1}}\ell_i^{\theta_{\eta,2}}$.
 For this DPM model, we take a fully Bayesian perspective and assume an improper uniform prior for $\bftheta$ over $\mathbb{R}^{10}$.

-Due to the nonparametric nature of the DPM, the universal approximation property of GPs \citep{Micchelli2006}, and nonzero prior probability for the dense (non-sparse) transport map, the posterior distribution obtained using this model contracts (for $n\rightarrow \infty$ and fixed $N$) to the Kullback-Leibler (KL) projection of the actual distribution of $\by$ onto the space of distributions that can be described by a transport map whose components are additive in the $i$th argument as in \eqref{eq:condmap}, due to the KL optimality of the Knothe-Rosenblatt map \citep[][Sec.~4.1]{Marzouk2016}.
+The resulting model is fully nonparametric with the exception of the additivity assumption in \eqref{eq:condmap}.
+Specifically, due to the nonparametric nature of the DPM, the universal approximation property of GPs \citep{Micchelli2006}, and nonzero prior probability for the dense (non-sparse) transport map, the posterior distribution obtained using this model contracts (for $n\rightarrow \infty$ and fixed $N$) to the Kullback-Leibler (KL) projection of the actual distribution of $\by$ onto the space of distributions that can be described by a transport map whose components are additive in the $i$th argument as in \eqref{eq:condmap}, due to the KL optimality of the Knothe-Rosenblatt map \citep[][Sec.~4.1]{Marzouk2016}.
 In other words, as the number of replicates increases, the learned distribution gets as close as possible to the truth under the additivity restriction.

 Inference for our DPM model cannot be carried out in closed form anymore and instead relies on a Metropolis-within-Gibbs Markov chain Monte Carlo (MCMC) sampler.
 We can also compute and draw samples from the posterior predictive distribution